 - For the cream puff shells:

-- In a medium sauce pan, bring water and butter to a low boil over medium heat.
-Reduce heat to low and add flour, stirring until mixture forms a ball.
+- In a medium sauce pan, bring 1 cup water, ½ cup butter to a low boil over medium-high heat.
+Reduce heat to medium-low and add 1 cup flour, stirring well until mixture forms a ball.
 Remove from heat.
-Stir in eggs, one at a time, beating until dough is smooth.
+Stir in 4 eggs-one at a time, beating with wooden spoon or large fork until dough is smooth.
+Beat additional 10 to 15 seconds as this will increase the volume of the dough.

-- Using a tablespoon, drop dough into deep muffin tins.
-This doesn’t have to be an exact measurement, but depending on how big you want your shells to be.
-Divide all the batter between 12 tins.
+- Using a Tablespoon, drop dough into deep muffin tins.
+This doesn't have to be an exact measurement, but depending on how big you want your pastry to be.
+Divide all the batter between 12 muffins.

-- Cook’s note: Ingrid just baked the shells on a baking sheet about three inches apart, but my smart aunt decided the muffin tins make a nice shape to hold the cream.
-Either method works, but Ingrid’s way will produce a little flatter shaped shell.
+- Ingrid baked the pastries on a baking sheet about three inches apart, but my smart aunt decided the muffin tins make a nice shape to hold the cream.
+Either method works, but Ingrid's way will produce a little flatter shaped shell.
+If you prefer to make them on the baking sheet, be sure to line it with parchment paper before spooning or piping the choux pastry dough from a pastry bag.

 - For the custard cream filling:

-- Place the 4 egg yolks in a medium bowl.
+- Place 4 egg yolks in a medium bowl.
 Whisk them together and set aside.

-- Mix sugar, flour and salt in a medium saucepan.
-Stir in warm milk.
-Cook over medium heat, stirring almost constantly.
+- Mix ¾ cup sugar, ⅓ cup flour and ½ teaspoon salt in a medium saucepan.
+Stir in 2 cups warm milk.
+Cook over medium heat, stirring frequently.
 Mixture will thicken and bubble.
 Once it starts to bubble, cook one minute more while still stirring.

 - Remove from heat.
-Stir about half of the mixture into beaten egg yolks.
+Quickly whisk about half of the mixture into beaten egg yolks.

 - Blend this back into remaining hot mixture in the saucepan.
-Stir constantly just until mixture begins to bubble again.
+Whisk constantly until mixture starts to bubble again.
+Cook for another 30 seconds or so but do not stop whisking.

 - For the sweetened whipped cream:

-- Whip your cream using electric beaters and add sugar and vanilla to your liking.
+- Whip your 1 pint cream using electric beaters or stand mixer and add sugar and vanilla to your liking.

 - Assembling the cream puffs:

-- Pour about one cup powdered sugar into a bowl to dip the cream puffs in.
+- Pour about 1 ½ cups powdered sugar into a bowl to dip the cream puffs in.

 - Dip the bottom of the puff into powdered sugar, then repeat with top of puff.
-This will coat the puffs more than dusting and gives a “French pastry” decadent look to the finished cream puffs.
+This will coat the puffs and gives a "French pastry" decadent look to the finished cream puff.

 - Fill bottom of puff with Custard Cream Filling.
 Top generously with sweetened whipped cream.

 - Replace top of puff.
-Place puffs in refrigerator, uncovered, chilling for 4 hours (at least one hour).
-Do not cover the puffs in fridge or you run the risk of the powdered sugar disappearing.
-Puffs can remain in fridge overnight this way.
+The top won't cover entirely but sits like a decorative hat.
+Place puffs in refrigerator, uncovered, chilling for 4 hours.
+Do not cover the puffs in fridge or you run the risk of the powdered sugar evaporating.
+Puffs can remain in the refrigerator overnight this way.

 - More notes for preparing ahead of time:

-- You may completely assemble cream puffs the night before serving, but do not cover them.
+- You may completely assemble cream puffs the night before serving, they actually get better over time.
+Cover loosely with foil.

 - For transporting, place completed cream puffs back into muffin tins, cover lightly with foil and they're ready to go!

-- Makes between 12 cream puffs if made in muffin tin.
+- Makes 12 cream puffs if made in muffin tin.

 These have wholly become Pat’s Famous Cream Puffs and are aptly named.
 Recipe can easily be increased by one and a half or doubled, which I highly recommend for a large crowd.
 They’re still perfectly delicious the next day.